radius-project/bicep-types-aws/artifacts/bicep/aws/aws.neptunegraph/default/types.md

 * **SubnetIds**: string[]: The subnet Ids associated with the VPC where you want the private graph endpoint to be created, ie, the graph will be reachable from within the VPC.
 * **VpcEndpointId**: string (ReadOnly): VPC endpoint that provides a private connection between the Graph and specified VPC.
 * **VpcId**: string (Required): The VPC where you want the private graph endpoint to be created, ie, the graph will be reachable from within the VPC.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string: The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## VectorSearchConfiguration
+### Properties
+* **VectorSearchDimension**: int (Required): The vector search dimension